Algoma Public Health

 Healthy Eating for Toddlers and Preschoolers

-- Eating Well with Canada's Food Guide provides nutrition guidance for anyone over 2 years of age but also can be used as a reference for 1 year olds.
+- Canada's Food Guide provides nutrition guidance for anyone over 2 years of age but also can be used as a reference for 1 year olds.

-- Offer 3 meals and 2-3 snacks.
-Provide foods from at least 3 of the 4 food groups at meals and at least 2 of the 4 food groups for snacks.
-Toddlers and preschoolers have small stomachs so offer smaller portions (1/4 to 1/2 of an adult serving) and let your child ask for more if they are still hungry.
+- Encourage a variety of healthy foods and offer 3 meals and 2-3 snacks at regular times throughout the day.
+Toddlers and preschoolers have small stomachs so offer smaller portions and let your child ask for more if they are still hungry.

 - Let your child decide if and how much to eat from the food you offer.
 Your child's appetite can vary depending on growth spurts, activity level, whether they are tired or sick and where they are eating such as at home or in childcare.
 Trust that your child knows when they are hungry and full.
 Relax if your child doesn't eat much at a meal and never pressure or bribe them to eat.